Danieldacruz7/Pneumonia-Detection-From-Chest-X-Rays/README.md

 # Pneumonia-Detection-From-Chest-X-Rays
-Repository for a CNN that will detect the presence of Pneumonia on a Chest X-ray
+A Convolutional Neural Network that will detect the presence of Pneumonia on a Chest X-ray.

---In Progress--

 ### Table of Contents
 1. Project Motivation